Xilinx/XRT/src/runtime_src/doc/toc/xbtools_map.rst

 Few examples of legacy vs new commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Here are few example use-cases of old vs new commands
+Here are few example use-cases of legacy vs new commands

 1. Getting all the information obtained from the userspace kernel driver